Joliet getting two 7 Brew coffee shops

-The 7 Brew company plans to build two drive-through coffee shops in Joliet.
+The 7 Brew company plans to build two drive-thru coffee shops in Joliet.

 A representative from the company said redevelopment will start May 19 at a Jefferson Street location.